DataDog/dd-sdk-unity/packages/Datadog.Unity/README.md

 1. Install [External Dependency Manager for Unity (EDM4U)](https://github.com/googlesamples/unity-jar-resolver).
 This can be done using [Open UPM](https://openupm.com/packages/com.google.external-dependency-manager/).

+2. Disable static linking for iOS in EDM4U.
+This can be found in Assets -> External Dependency Manager -> iOS Resolver -> Settings -> Link frameworks statically.
+If this option is left enabled, you will see errors that Datadog was not initialized when attempting to create loggers or start views.

-2. Add the Datadog SDK Unity package from its Git URL at [https://github.com/DataDog/unity-package](https://github.com/DataDog/unity-package).
+3. Add the Datadog SDK Unity package from its Git URL at [https://github.com/DataDog/unity-package](https://github.com/DataDog/unity-package).
 The package url is `https://github.com/DataDog/unity-package.git`.

 > [!NOTE]
 > Datadog plans on adding support for Open UPM after Closed Beta.

-3. Configure your project to use [Gradle templates](https://docs.unity3d.com/Manual/gradle-templates.html), and enable both `Custom Main Template` and `Custom Gradle Properties Template`.
+4..
+Configure your project to use [Gradle templates](https://docs.unity3d.com/Manual/gradle-templates.html), and enable both `Custom Main Template` and `Custom Gradle Properties Template`.

-4. If you build and recieve `Duplicate class` errors (common in Unity 2022.x) add the following block in the `dependencies` block in your `mainTemplate.gradle`:
+5. If you build and recieve `Duplicate class` errors (common in Unity 2022.x) add the following block in the `dependencies` block in your `mainTemplate.gradle`:

    ```groovy
    constraints {